integer-net/Solr/test/README.md

 # Integration Test Suite

-The SolrSuggest integration test suite requires a Magento installation to write the custom cache.
+The SolrSuggest integration test suite requires a Magento installation to test writing of the custom cache.
 By default it looks in `../../htdocs`, but you can specify the Magento root dir with

     export MAGENTO_ROOT=/path/to/magento

 Nothing will be written to filesystem and Magento database.

-Currently, Magento 1.9 sample data is required.
+Fixtures have been automatically generated with Magento 1.9 sample data.

 ## Run Tests: